material-ui-swing/JTextFieldPlaceholder/README.md

 ## Dependency

-This component has a dependence from [Material-ui-swing](https://github.com/vincenzopalazzo/material-ui-swing)
+This component has a dependence from [Material-ui-swing](https://github.com/vincenzopalazzo/material-ui-swing) (only for the moment)
 ## Author

 This component is developer by [@vincenzopalazzo](https://github.com/vincenzopalazzo)